 Do you need to fill cavities in baby teeth?

-Yes, cavities in baby teeth must be treated.
+Yes, you should still fix cavities in baby teeth.
 We will save your child’s teeth over prematurely removing them to prevent speech issues and eating issues.
-Cavities in baby teeth can be repaired with fillings, which prevent an infection from causing pain, spreading, and prevents the premature removal of the tooth.
+Our dentist can repair cavities in baby teeth with fillings.
+This will prevent an infection from causing pain, spreading, and prevents the premature removal of the tooth.

 What age should a toddler go to the dentist?

-The American Academy of Pediatric Dentistry (AAPD) recommends that a child go to the dentist by age 1 or within six months after the first tooth erupts.
-Primary teeth typically begin growing in around 6 months of age.
+The American Academy of Pediatric Dentistry (AAPD) advises that a child go to the dentist by age 1.
+Or within six months after the first tooth erupts.
+Primary teeth mostly begin growing in around 6 months of age.

 How often should you brush your 2 year old’s teeth?